How to write a narrative essay

 Before writing, understanding the nature of a narrative essay is essential.
 Unlike other types of essays, a narrative essay is where you express your feelings and experiences.

-Step 1: List your qualities
+List and deliver your own qualities

 Now, you’re writing a personal narrative essay, and you need to define your character that shine through every difficulty.
 Rather than using mainstream words such as “funny” or “smart”, you better try to find interesting words.